morris/vanilla-todo/README.md

 ES6 modules are ruled out so all JavaScript lives under a global namespace (`VT`).
 This works everywhere but has some downsides e.g. cannot be statically analyzed and may miss code completion.

+Polyfills are directly fetched from [polyfill.io](https://polyfill.io/).
+I've set the `nomodule` script attribute so polyfills are only fetched for older browsers.

 Basic code quality (code style, linting) is enforced by [Prettier](https://prettier.io), [stylelint](https://stylelint.io) and [ESLint](https://eslint.org).